 Admissions Privacy Statement

-When you complete an application form for study at the University of Liverpool, whether via UCAS (for undergraduate applications) our online application system, Apply Yourself (for taught and research postgraduate applications) or directly to us for programmes such as Go Higher or for courses offered by Continuing Education, you are sharing your personal data with us.
+When you complete an application form for study at the University of Liverpool, whether via UCAS (for undergraduate applications) our online application system, Apply Yourself (for taught and research postgraduate applications and pre-sessional English Language applications), through our student portal for current undergraduates who wish to study postgraduate taught programmes or directly to us for programmes such as Go Higher or for courses offered by Continuing Education, you are sharing your personal data with us.

 We use the data that you have shared with us for the purpose of processing your application for study and determining whether you are eligible to be made an offer of a place.
 Once an offer of a place has been made, we use the data you have provided to confirm your place and make sure our student records database is ready for you to be able to register as a student.

 The processing of your data is necessary for the purposes of the legitimate interests of the University in enabling us to manage your application to study at the University of Liverpool; if you are made an offer of a place and you accept it, a contract has been formed between us and from then until your registration as a student, we process your data on the basis that we need to do so in order to fulfil our contractual obligations to you.
-We may also have a legal obligation to pass your data to third parties, such as UK Visas and Immigration if you are an international student who will require a Tier 4 visa, or to prevent criminal activity such as fraud.
+Throughout the Admissions process we may need to share your data with other internal Departments, such as Student Administration to allow us to fully process your application.
+We may also have a legal obligation to pass your data to third parties, such as UK Visas and Immigration if you are an international student who will require a Student visa, or to prevent criminal activity such as fraud.

 This privacy statement outlines what this means in practice and explains how the University of Liverpool collects, stores, manages and protects your data during the admissions stage of your relationship with us.

-The University’s central Admissions Team processes applications for study for all full-time undergraduate and full-time and part-time postgraduate taught and postgraduate research degrees.
-We receive applications either via the Universities and Colleges Admissions Service (UCAS), for undergraduate programmes, or directly via our online postgraduate application form for taught and research postgraduate programmes.
+The University’s central Admissions Team and local Departmental Admissions teams processes applications for study for all full-time undergraduate and full-time and part-time postgraduate taught and postgraduate research degrees.
+We receive applications either via the Universities and Colleges Admissions Service (UCAS), direct from the applicant (normally during Clearing) or, direct via University partners, for undergraduate programmes, or via our online postgraduate application form for taught and research postgraduate programmes and pre-sessional English Language programmes, or through our student portal for current undergraduates who wish to study postgraduate taught programmes.
 The University also receives personal data from you if you complete an application form for other programmes run by the University, such as the Go Higher programme or courses offered by Continuing Education.

 We use the data that you provide to determine whether or not your previous academic qualifications and other information provided on the application form have prepared you appropriately for study on our programmes, and to enable us to decide whether to make you an offer of a place.